Craig–Moffat Airport

 Craig–Moffat Airport (IATA: CIG, ICAO: KCAG, FAA LID: CAG) (Craig–Moffat County Airport) is a public airport two miles southeast of Craig, in Moffat County, Colorado, United States.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but Craig–Moffat Airport is CAG to the FAA and CIG to the IATA (which assigned CAG to Cagliari Elmas Airport in Italy).

 Facilities and aircraft

-Craig–Moffat Airport covers 277 acre; its one runway (7/25) is 5,600 x 100 ft.
-(1,707 x 30 m) asphalt.
+Craig–Moffat Airport covers 277 acre; its one runway (7/25) is 5,606 x 100 ft.
+(1,709 x 30 m) asphalt.

-In the year ending August 29, 2005 the airport had 2,525 aircraft operations, all general aviation.
+In the year ending December 31, 2021, the airport had 12,000 aircraft operations, average 33 per day, all general aviation.

 Past airline service

 During the mid 1970s, the airport was served by Rocky Mountain Airways with flights to Denver (DEN) operated with de Havilland Canada DHC-6 Twin Otter turboprop aircraft.

 Incident

 In 2001, a McDonnell Douglas MD-80 jetliner operated by Trans World Airlines mistakenly landed at the airport during a snow shower.
-TWA flight 641 from St. Louis was scheduled to land at nearby Yampa Valley Airport (HDN) in Hayden, CO.
-There were no injuries sustained by the 122 people on board; however, the jet became stuck in the mud as it attempted to navigate the taxiway following the landing.
+TWA flight 641 from St. Louis was scheduled to land at nearby Yampa Valley Airport (HDN) in Hayden, CO, which had a runway nearly twice as long as Craig–Moffat Airport.
+The plane landed safely, and there were no injuries sustained by the 122 people on board; however, the jet became stuck in the mud as it attempted to navigate the taxiway following the landing.